tinoha/omada-controller/README.md

 podman exec -it omada-controller bash
 ```

+### Persistent storage

+Persistent container data in `/opt/tplink/EAPController/logs` and `/opt/tplink/EAPController/data` is by default stored in unnamed volumes.
+The example Podman start command is using named volumes for data persistence.

-### Backups
+## Backups

 It's strongly recommended to create backups and store them in a safe location.
 For instructions on performing manual and automatic backups, refer to the TP-Link Omada Controller documentation.

-### Persistent storage

-Persistent container data in `/opt/tplink/EAPController/logs` and `/opt/tplink/EAPController/data` are by default stored in unnamed volumes.
-The example Podman start command is using named volumes for data persistence.
+## Kubernetes Deployment

+For Kubernetes environments, example manifests are provided in the `kubernetes` directory.
+These manifests offer a starting point to deploy the Omada Controller container image on Kubernetes.
+Adjustments may be needed to match your specific environment.

 ## Build